AdaCore/training_material/courses/gnatsas/sas_020_overview.rst

   + Fully integrated with GNAT SAS

 -----------------------------
-Typical Users And Use Cases
+Typical Users and Use Cases
 -----------------------------

 + Developers, during code-writing